David Ropes: Career

 On 16 September 1781, Ropes became commander of the ship Jack (14 guns, 60 men).
-He fell in with the British brigantine Observer (12 guns, 173 men) off of Halifax, Nova Scotia on June 29, 1782.
-The British killed Ropes by the first broadside and then half the crew before the Lieutenant William Gray surrendered the ship.
+He fell in with the British brigantine Observer (12 guns, 173 men) off of Halifax, Nova Scotia on May 29, 1782.
+The British had killed Ropes by the first broadside and then half the crew before Lieutenant William Gray surrendered the ship.

 His son was Captain Joseph Ropes.